Almond: Description

 The almond is a deciduous tree growing to 3–4.5 m in height, with a trunk of up to 30 cm in diameter.
-The young twigs are green at first, becoming purplish where exposed to sunlight, then gray in their second year.
+The young twigs are green at first, becoming purplish where exposed to sunlight, then grey in their second year.
 The leaves are 3–5 in long, with a serrated margin and a 2.5 cm petiole.

-The flowers are white to pale pink, 3–5 cm diameter with five petals, produced singly or in pairs and appearing before the leaves in early spring.
-Almond grows best in Mediterranean climates with warm, dry summers and mild, wet winters.
+The fragrant flowers are white to pale pink, 3–5 cm diameter with five petals, produced singly or in pairs and appearing before the leaves in early spring.
+Almond trees thrive in Mediterranean climates with warm, dry summers and mild, wet winters.
 The optimal temperature for their growth is between 15 and 30 C and the tree buds have a chilling requirement of 200 to 700 hours below 7.2 °C to break dormancy.

 Almonds begin bearing an economic crop in the third year after planting.
 Trees reach full bearing five to six years after planting.
 The fruit matures in the autumn, 7–8 months after flowering.

 The almond fruit is 3.5–6 cm long.
 It is not a nut but a drupe.
-The outer covering, consisting of an outer exocarp, or skin, and mesocarp, or flesh, fleshy in other members of Prunus such as the plum and cherry, is instead a thick, leathery, gray-green coat (with a downy exterior), called the hull.
+The outer covering, consisting of an outer exocarp, or skin, and mesocarp, or flesh, fleshy in other members of Prunus such as the plum and cherry, is instead a thick, leathery, grey-green coat (with a downy exterior), called the hull.
 Inside the hull is a woody endocarp which forms a reticulated, hard shell (like the outside of a peach pit) called the pyrena.
 Inside the shell is the edible seed, commonly called a nut.
 Generally, one seed is present, but occasionally two occur.
 After the fruit matures, the hull splits and separates from the shell, and an abscission layer forms between the stem and the fruit so that the fruit can fall from the tree.
+During harvest, mechanised tree shakers are used to expedite fruits falling to the ground for collection.